 - Petri Dish Theater Classes with Edwin Lee Gibson

 - 615 children and youth participated in enrichment

 “The children are constantly asking when the next LabRatz or Hip-Hop day will be.
 The families are always thankful that their children have the opportunity to take part in activities they are unable to involve them in themselves.” –Homeless provider

 “Not only has it been fun and educational, the visits have helped in the self-esteem department for both moms and children.” -Homeless provider

 “I think this process helped them build confidence in their own abilities and allowed them to see how taking time to on something over a long period of time can make a great result. “ –Summer camp counselor

-For more information, contact HCEF’s Afterschool & Enrichment Manager.
+For more information, contact HCEF’s Afterschool & Enrichment Director.